silviali-1010/MercyCorps/README.md

 # MercyCorps
-Capture and communicate where climate and conflict shocks are likely to have the largest, unmitigated impacts on humanitarian needs in the coming years by conducting cross-country and quantitative analysis.

 With over 110 million people displaced and 260 million facing acute food insecurity across the globe, the importance of humanitarian need is undeniable.
 Despite this level of need, most humanitarian appeals are underfunded.
 Consequently, donors and organizations that respond to humanitarian needs are exploring ways to either better prepare for crises or prevent them altogether.
 To this end, Mercy Corps, an international humanitarian and development agency, would like to understand how existing, cross-national indices perform in predicting humanitarian need.